BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-SD-WAN uses automatic failover, so if one link fails or is congested, traffic is automatically redirected to another link.
+- Automatic failover, so if one link fails or is congested, traffic is automatically redirected to another link.
 This, in turn, further boosts application performance and reduces latency.

-SD-WAN architecture enables administrators to reduce or eliminate reliance on expensive leased MPLS circuits by sending lower priority, less-sensitive data over cheaper public internet connections, reserving private links for mission-critical or latency-sensitive traffic, like VoIP.
+- Reduced reliance on expensive leased MPLS circuits by sending lower priority, less-sensitive data over cheaper public internet connections, reserving private links for mission-critical or latency-sensitive traffic, like VoIP.
 The flexible nature of SD-WAN also reduces the need for over-provisioning, reducing overall WAN expenses.

-Ideally, SD-WAN simplifies the network by automating site deployments, configurations and operations.
+- Automated site deployments, configurations and operations.

 SD-WAN and MPLS